Frequently Asked Questions

 As an incoming transfer student, you will be advised at New Student Registration by a faculty member representing your major.
-You and your advisor will have a copy of your Summary of Transfer Credits.
-This will determine which requirements you have fulfilled and help you plan an academic program for completing the remaining requirements for graduation.
+You will receive a Summary of Transfer Credits, which will determine which requirements you have fulfilled and help you plan an academic program for completing the remaining requirements for graduation.

 How do I know if the courses I’m transferring meet APU’s requirements?

 Check out our Course-to-Course Articulation and General Education Guidelines and choose your school from among the list of links available on these pages.
 Your Summary of Transfer Credits form will show you which General Education requirements you have already met.
 In addition, the university catalog has a list of courses for each major.
 You may refer to these educational categories to locate classes similar to the ones you have taken.

 Note: Your academic advisor will determine which classes fulfill the requirements for your selected major at preregistration.

-If you are not completing the Intersegmental General Education Transfer Curriculum (IGETC) program, please refer to APU’s suggested General Education guidelines to help determine if the classes you have taken match APU’s requirements and will transfer.
+If you are not completing the Intersegmental General Education Transfer Curriculum (IGETC) program or CSU Breadth, please refer to APU’s suggested General Education guidelines to help determine if the classes you have taken match APU’s requirements and will transfer.
 An official transcript evaluation will be completed on a course-by-course basis for each transfer student to determine transferable units.

 Completion of the requirements for an A.A. degree or the general education program at another school does not guarantee that you have met all of APU’s General Education requirements.
-However, if you complete the IGETC program with the APU provisions, you will have met most of APU’s General Education requirements.
+However, if you complete the IGETC program or CSU Breadth with the APU provisions, you will have met all of APU’s General Education requirements.

 When you have applied and been accepted to APU, you will receive a general education evaluation prior to registering for your classes.